denoland/manual/basics/connecting_to_databases.md

 The Deno community has published a number of third-party modules that make it easy to connect to popular databases like MySQL, Postgres, and MongoDB.

-They are hosted at Deno's third-party module site.
+They are hosted at Deno's third-party module site [deno.land/x](https://deno.land/x).

 ## MySQL